InvisOn/Make-Visual/README.md

 # Make Lineage

 A Lean 4 command-line tool that converts GNU Make's auto-generated database into Graphviz DOT format, with support for pruning and highlighting dependency lineage.
+It can be used to visualize the dependency graph of a Makefile.

 ## Overview